bilalahmadcheema37-a11y/kmeans-clustering-tutorial/README.md

 This project demonstrates how the choice of K affects clustering performance using the Iris dataset.

+## Project Overview
+This tutorial explains K-means clustering, including preprocessing, model implementation, and evaluation using Elbow, Silhouette, and PCA visualisation techniques.

 ## Contents
-- Tutorial document (PDF)
+- Tutorial document (DOCX/PDF)
-- Jupyter Notebook (code)
+- Jupyter Notebook (code implementation)
-- Figures showing clustering results
+- Dataset file (Iris.csv)

-## How to run
+## How to Run
+1. Download or clone the repository
-1. Open the notebook
+2. Open the notebook in Jupyter
-2. Run all cells
+3. Run all cells to reproduce results and figures
-3. View generated graphs

-## Dataset
+## Techniques Used
-Iris dataset (Iris.csv)
+- K-means clustering
+- Feature scaling (StandardScaler)
+- Elbow Method
+- Silhouette Score
+- PCA for visualisation

 ## Author
-Bilal Ahmad Cheema# kmeans-clustering-tutorial
+Bilal Ahmad Cheema
+Student ID: 24160235
+Module: Machine Learning and Neural Networks